webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Loves-the-Void.md

 ---
 aliases:
-- "Loves the Void"
+  - Loves the Void
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Loves the Void
+collection: Foci
+kind: Compendium
 ---
 ## Loves the Void
 When it's just you, your spacesuit, and the panorama of stars wheeling out forever and always, you are at peace.